 Specialist teachers deliver a range of subjects to girls, including Sport and PE, Music, Visual Arts (3-6), Mandarin (K-6) and French (optional, Years 5-6).
 Information Technology (ICT) and research skills are also explicitly taught, and a dedicated Junior Librarian imparts her joy of literature.
 Junior girls are supported academically by the Learning Enrichment Team who provide integrated, small group support that meets the varied academic needs within the context of the classroom environment.
 Music is an integral part of student life at Roseville College, and girls are provided with opportunities to extend their creative talents and enjoyment through choirs and choral groups from Kindergarten, or an individual instrument program starting in Year 3 to lay the foundations of musicianship and technical skills.
 The latter spans string and wind/brass instruments, in weekly individual or small tuition groups, and develops into opportunities to join instrumental ensembles or the Junior School Band.

 The co-curricular program is dynamic and varied, catering for the interests and talents of our Junior girls.
-The program includes Crusaders, robotics, coding, cartooning, knitting, languages, chess, debating, gymnastics and Tournament of the Minds.
-Opportunities for competitive swimming, athletics and cross-country become available from Years 3, and Saturday sport is offered to girls from Years 4.
+The program includes Crusaders, robotics, STEAM, chess, debating, gymnastics, da Vinci Decathlon and Tournament of the Minds.
+Opportunities for competitive swimming, athletics and cross-country become available from Years 3, and Saturday sport is offered to girls from Years 3.
 A different sport is enjoyed each term, including football, hockey, netball, tennis, basketball (Years 5-6) and touch football (Year 6).
-External providers give tuition in dance, speech and drama, Musical Theatre, swimming and tennis before or after school.
+External providers give tuition in speech and drama, Musical Theatre, swimming and tennis before or after school.

-The Junior School Leadership Program enables every girl in Year 6 to grow her leadership skills as she participates in the Kindergarten Buddy Program, The Voice (SRC), Media and Technology Crews, Library Monitoring, Cru Leadership, House Leadership or the Junior School Student Leadership Team.
+The Junior School Leadership Program enables every girl in Year 6 to grow her leadership skills as she participates in the Kindergarten Buddy Program, The Social Action Representatives, Media and Technology Crews, Library Innovators, Cru Leadership, House Leadership or the Junior School Student Leadership Team.

 While Kindergarten is a traditional entry point for young girls starting Junior School, with increasing demand on places for Year 7 and Senior Years at Roseville College, combined with the depth of learning opportunities available in Junior School (in preparation for Senior School study), Roseville College has seen corresponding demand increase on earlier intake years: Year 3 and Year 5.